pcoppin/Download_Fermi_GBM_data/README.md

 Dependencies: _astropy_ needs to be installed through pip to enable the script

 ### Step 3:
-Download the CTIME data from the selected subdetectors; by running:
+Download the TTE data from the selected subdetectors; by running:
 `Download_tte.py`

 Again, burst data will be stored by default in the folder _Bursts_;<br />